-I’ll break down the research briefly in the rest of this post.
+I’ll break down the research behind that number in the rest of this post.

 Note that if you’re not iron deficient, a supplement won’t do too much of anything for you (beyond a possible placebo effect).

 The Best Case Scenario: A Minor Iron Deficiency

 If you have a very small deficiency, you might start to feel better in days once you start taking a supplement.

 Your body will immediately absorb as much iron from the supplements as possible, which may clear up minor symptoms, but you’ll still have a deficiency that needs to be cleared up.